The Vision for Adoption Aid

-My sweet husband wrote those words after our daughter Shaoey became a part of the Chapman family, some 19 years ago.
-The words have come to mean exponentially more today than ever, particularly as I reflect on the early days of Show Hope’s Adoption Aid program.
+When love takes you in, everything changes … My husband wrote those words after our daughter Shaoey became a part of the Chapman family 20 years ago.
+The words have come to mean exponentially more today than ever, particularly as I reflect on the early days of Show Hope and our vision for Adoption Aid.

 I clearly remember our early hopes and dreams of helping children come home through adoption … What if we could help 100 children?
 It was a huge dream, but we believed that God’s heartbeat was (and still is) central to this work.
 Eventually, Shaohannah’s Hope became Show Hope—still named in honor of our sweet Shaohannah but a little easier to find on the internet.
-Plus, what an amazing name to literally tell people what we do: Show Hope to orphans and to families in the adoption process.
+Plus, what an amazing name to literally tell people what we do: Show Hope to orphans and families in the adoption process.

 Mary Beth Chapman